 UV Kitchen Exhaust: Benefits Beyond Disinfection

-UV lamps with emissions in the UVC wavelength have long been used in HVAC systems to eliminate bacteria and mold growth in ductwork.
-This UVC technology provides the same benefits and also prevents grease buildup in Commercial Kitchen Ventilation (CKV) systems.
+by eliminating odors and mitigating the risk of grease fires.
+UV lamps with emissions in the UVC wavelength have long been used in HVAC systems to eliminate bacteria and mold growth in ductwork; this UVC technology provides the same benefits and prevents grease buildup in Commercial Kitchen Ventilation (CKV) systems.

 How UV Kitchen Exhaust Systems Work